Simple Ruby Margaritas combine fresh ruby red grapefruit juice, lime juice, tequila and simple syrup for a rosy variation of the classic margarita.

 - 1 cup tequila blanco (100% agave)

-To rim the glasses: Squeeze the juice of two limes onto one paper plate and sprinkle kosher or sea salt onto another plate.
+Rim glasses: Squeeze the juice of two limes onto one paper plate and sprinkle kosher or sea salt onto another plate.
 Turn glass upside down to coat with lime juice and then place wet rim in salt and twist glass to coat.
 Tap off excess.

-To serve: Fill rimmed, salted glasses with ice and margarita mix.
+Serve: Fill rimmed, salted glasses with ice and margarita mix.
 Garnish with a rosemary sprig.
 Let guests add in their own syrup and extra citrus.